jessegoodier/NGINX-Ansible-Controller-Workshop/2-Workshop_Config_Guide.md

 2. Look at the playbook to make sure it isn't doing anything fishy, note the host groups that will be targeted (loadbalancers).
 Also view the hosts files to see which host(s) will be updated.
    1. >cat nginx_plus.yaml
    2. >cat hosts
-3. Run the Ansible playbook to install NGINX Plus.
+3. Run the Ansible playbook to install NGINX Plus. (use option 1 or 2)
    1. >ansible-playbook nginx_plus.yaml -b -i hosts
    2. >./1-run-nginx_plus-playbook.sh